ahmeddarafat/flutter-roadmap/readme.md

 ## IDE

-> Work with anyone of them
+> Work with any of them
 > My preference would be for VS code

 - [open DartPad](https://dartpad.dev/?)